 The bottom line to reducing the conflict between baboons and people is to keep the baboons in the TMNP.
 A failure to keep them in natural areas is a failure to manage them as wild animals with a role to play in nature.
 The way to do this is to reduce the benefits (make sure that raiding does not get rewarded) and to increase the costs (implement measures to chase or keep baboons out).
 Baboons almost never raid in Ocean View.
 Why?
 The benefits are simply not worth the risks – relatively low rewards and a community that does not tolerate baboon raids.
 So the baboons make a strategic decision to skirt around Ocean View to easier pickings in neighbouring communities.

 While the good work of the Baboon Monitors is acknowledged, the programme costs R9 million per year.
 Julia Woods the City of Cape Town’s Manager of Bio-diversity Management cautioned the meeting that this cost for the protection of just one species is not sustainable.
 I have heard other city officials complaining that the cost to the City of managing Baboons is impacting negatively on the availability of funds to manage the City’s Nature Reserves.
 (Editors comment) Baboon Monitors can only part of the solution.
-They can not be everywhere all the time attempting to second guest what new strategy particularly risk tolerant baboons are testing.
+They can not be everywhere all the time attempting to second guess what new strategy particularly risk tolerant baboons are testing.
 In some areas, baboons raid late into the evening – long after the Baboon Monitors are off duty.
 Have the Baboons worked out that the risk of being attacked by a leopard no longer exists?

 Electric Fences for Baboon Hot Spots.